 I've been following the voting for John Axford's 2011 closer music closely now for a couple of weeks and now it is down to the final four.
 Each choice offers its owns benefits and each choice has its drawbacks, but they are all decent.
 The thing is that this is a really important decision.
 John Axford is 28 years old and if all goes well he could end up being the Brewers closer for the next 5-10 years.
 We could be stuck with this song for a long, long time.
 That's why it's important that we choose it ourselves and because I did such a good job when I personally selected Todd Coffey's entrance music, you should do what I say because I know my stuff.

 This week we all learned about Zack Greinke's basketball related injury that will keep him out for 4-6 weeks and delay his Brewers debut by a few weeks.
 It isn't the end of the world, but at the same it's not exactly what we had in mind for our new superstar and it sucks.
 What sucks even more is that Zack Greinke isn't the only Milwaukee Brewer currently experiencing an injury.
 In fact, there are quite a few of them and it's getting to the point where it's hard to keep up with all of them.
 That's why we decided to do the Milwaukee Brewers Universe a favor and create a comprehensive guide to all the aches and pains currently ailing the home town team.
 What can we say?
 We aim to please.
-Continue reading »
+Read the rest of this entry »

 Zack Greinke hasn't looked good thus far in his first spring training with the Milwaukee Brewers.
 I figured this was because it was spring training and it doesn't really matter, but unfortunately that wasn't the case and he has actually been nursing a rib injury since the beginning of spring training.
 How was the rib injury sustained, you ask?
 Was he signing too many autographs for his new Brewers fans?
 No. Was he working out extra hard to get back into Cy Young award winning form for his new team?
 No. Was he doing an extreme version of the Zack Greinke dance?
 Sadly, no.